Feeling Lost After an Injury? Contact a Chesterfield Personal Injury Attorney

 The amount settled upon will be based on what a jury would be likely to award you if the case were to go to trial.
 Similar cases will be researched to determine what type of damages were awarded.
 If there were extenuating circumstances, these will be factored into your settlement amount.
 If the defendant acted with malice, deliberately, or recklessly, punitive damages could be a part of the settlement.

 Your attorney and the insurance company may negotiate for months before a final offer is accepted on both sides.
 Once the settlement is complete, you will sign the agreement, and the case will officially be over.
 If your attorney is unable to negotiate a fair settlement with the insurance company, your claim may go to trial, where a jury will determine the amount of damages you are entitled to receive.

 a settlement agreement will be signed, and the case will be officially “dropped.”
 While there may be no “average” personal injury amount, by referring to similar cases you and your attorney can likely come up with a median settlement, whether through litigation or negotiation.

-If you are looking for a Chesterfield personal injury attorney, Tronfeld, West & Durrett can help.
-Whether you are in Chesterfield or Midlothian, we have experienced personal injury attorneys that can ensure you receive the best settlement possible.
+If you are looking for a Chesterfield personal injury attorney, Tronfeld West & Durrett can help.
+Whether you are in Chesterfield or Midlothian, we have experienced personal injury attorneys who can ensure you receive the best settlement possible.
 Jay Tronfeld and John Newby can handle your Chesterfield, VA personal injury claim with skill, knowledge, and empathy.
-Don’t wait—contact Tronfeld, West & Durrett today!
+Don’t wait—contact Tronfeld West & Durrett today!